 The unexpended grant monies in the enterprise capital projects funds, as well as a note receivable from another grant project, are classified as restricted assets within the Enterprise Fund because their use is completely restricted to the purpose for which the grant monies were originally received.
 Customer deposits held by the Town are restricted to the service for which the deposit was collected.
-Powell Bill funds are also classified as restricted cash because they can be expended only for the purposes of maintaining, repairing, constructing, reconstructing, or widening of local streets per G.S.
+Powell Bill funds are also classified as restricted cash because they can be expended only for the purposes outlined in G.S.
 136-41.1 through 136-41.4.
-Cash is also restricted for the portion required by USDA to be reserved for debt service requirements.